pegasystems/constellation-ui-gallery/CONTRIBUTING.md

 # Contributing to Constellation UI Gallery

+We welcome contributions to the Constellation UI Gallery repository.

+All participants are expected to adhere to the [Code of Conduct]((https://github.com/pegasystems/constellation-ui-gallery/CODE_OF_CONDUCT.md) and treat each other with respect.

 The following is a set of guidelines for contributing to this repository, which is hosted on GitHub.

 ## How Can I Contribute?